Small Međimurje Dog: Appearance

-The Međi is a small, very harmoniously built dog of rectangular shape with short legs.
+The Međi is a small dog of rectangular shape with short legs.
 The body length can exceed one third of its height at the withers.
 With a medium body structure and bones not too heavy, it is a lively, agile, intelligent, and very obedient dog.
 According to the morphological system, it belongs to the lupoid type of dog with a wedge-shaped head and triangular erect ears.
 The coat is short, rather hard and flat, somewhat longer on the upper part of the neck (mane) and on the lower inner side of tail (fringes).
 Its tail reaches the hock; when alert and happy, it is carried in a slight curve above the back.
 The most commonly coloured specimens are bicoloured with various forms and patterns, as well as the tricoloured.

 Temperament

 It shows the qualities of a good guard dog, but is not aggressive towards people and other dogs nor to domestic animals.
 It is very persistent and diligent in its work, especially catching rodents.
 It is restrained towards strangers, incorruptible, and barking loudly to announce the arrival of a stranger.
 The Međi is very loyal and affectionate towards its owner and family and is playful in contact with children.
 It is very intelligent and impeccable in performing verbal commands.